 This is what social media can do for your company.
 It is a tool, a system, a platform – you and your employees are the secret sauce to solve their problems.
 Customers self-identify on social media when they are asking you a question, filing a complaint, making themselves known.
 They are holding the red basket.

 Even if they had a negative experience, they are giving you the forum to talk it out, answer their questions versus the old alternative which was to never give your company another chance.
 Moreso, you are able to take your company – which can feel very sterile – and make it extremely unique to their situation and be human.
+And now that many companies are shifting to remote work, this is more important than ever before.

 Different Channels for Different Conversations